adoostparast/CellR/README.md

 * **Cell type.**
 'Cell_type' is the column number in the Proportion matrix for which we want to estimate its specific expression profile.

-As an example, users can download two files 'Raw_CMC.txt' and 'CMC Proportions.txt' from this link https://drive.google.com/open?id=1M77dq0qg6E0_gT8pWwMDTexBuE7azvL4 which represent the bulk count matrix and cellular proportions, respectively.
+As an example, users can download the files used belov at https://drive.google.com/open?id=1M77dq0qg6E0_gT8pWwMDTexBuE7azvL4 which represent a simple example to run.
 Suppose that the user wants to estimate the cell-specific gene expression of the first gene in the count data in Excitatory neurons.
 The following comand will get the job done:

 > Data<-read.table("Bulk_data.txt",header=TRUE)